About the JPT

 - 2016 - New roof / Lobby updates

-The JPT Newport building was acquired by the Staabs as a real estate investment that became a full time job & passion for Kathy after her career in the fashion industry.
+The JPT Newport building was acquired in 2004 by the Staabs as a real estate investment.
+Soon this project became a full time second career and passion for Kathy after a successful retail career.
 Kathy graduated from Kansas State University and joined the training program at Macy's where she became a buyer and then a VP merchandise manager.
 Kathy then moved east to become a VP of merchandising for Jordan Marsh, followed by Talbots and Gardener’s Eden.
 Her experience in product development and marketing have been an important asset in the rebranding and event management for the JPT Newport.

 Who was Jane Pickens?

 Jane Pickens (1919-1992) was a singer, an actress, a star of the stage, radio and television, a politician, a philanthropist, a mother and a wife.
 She was the toast of the club-and-radio circuit throughout the 30's and 40's singing with the Pickens Sisters and later solo.
 She led a glamorous Park Avenue and Newport social life.
 Jane appeared in the Ziegfeld Follies in 1936 and 1937 with Fannie Brice, Gypsy Rose Lee and Bobby Clark.
 In May of 1946 Jane was the song star of CBS "American Melody Hour" at the Waldorf Wedgewood Room.
 On Broadway Jane appeared in Boys and Girls Together in 1940, Regina in 1949 and, of course, Music in the Air.